acaranta/mediadrop-dockerfile/README.md

 Notes :
 -------
 Currently this docker does not :
--allow choosing a storage point (at least not documented ;) ) -allow you to use an external mysql server (I know it's bad but this one's embed it's mysql server) -allow you to provide a configuration file for mediadrop -etc (Very Alpha therefore)
+*allow choosing a storage point (at least not documented ;) ) *allow you to use an external mysql server (I know it's bad but this one's embed it's mysql server) *allow you to provide a configuration file for mediadrop *etc (Very Alpha therefore)

 But this container should allow you to test basics of Mediadrop